 Pvt.
 Clarence L. Allen

-finishing grammar school and worked as a
+finishing grammar school and worked as a farmhand before

 Clarence was drafted and reported to Louisville, Kentucky, where he was inducted into the U.S. Army on January 22, 1941.
 He was sent to Fort Knox, Kentucky, for basic training.
 While in basic training, he was assigned to D Company, 192nd Tank Battalion.
 This was done since the tank company had originally been a Kentucky National Guard Tank Company from Harrodsburg.
 He attended armor school, but the specific training he received is not known.

 On the side of a hill, the tankers learned that instead of being released from federal service they were being sent overseas as part of Operation PLUM.
 Within hours, many of the men knew that PLUM stood for Philippines, Luzon, Manila.
-Men 29 years old or older, or married, were allowed to resign from federal service.
-Replacements for the men came from the 753rd Tank Battalion.
+Men 29 years old or older, or married, were allowed to resign from federal service, and replacements for the men came from the 753rd Tank Battalion.
 The 192nd also received the battalion's tanks and half-tracks.

 The battalion was sent west, over four different train routes, to San Francisco, California.
 This was done so that people who saw the trains would not assume the United States was preparing for war.
 Arriving in San Francisco, the battalion was ferried. on the U.S.A.T.
 General Frank M. Coxe, to Angel Island.
 On the island, they were given physicals and inoculated by the battalion's medical detachment.
 Some men were held back at the island, for minor medical reasons, and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 It was at this time the work began to transfer D Company to the 194th Tank Battalion.
 The transfer was never completed and the company remained a company of the 192nd.
 The tankers also spent a large amount of time loading ammunition belts.
 The plan was for the 192nd, with the 194th Tank Battalion, to take part in maneuvers.
 At one point, the tankers were sent to the perimeter of Clark Airfield and simulated guarding it against Japanese paratroopers.